stevechanvii/EatSafe-v2/README.md

 npm install
 ```

-Go to ios folder, run
+Go to ios folder, you may need to install pod first
 ```
 pod install
 ```